Configuring ONLYOFFICE SP and AD FS IdP

 You should get nearly the same result:

-If logout from AD FS does not work, it's recommended to add a Custom Claim Rule replacing {portal-domain} with your SP domain and changing {ad-fs-domain} to your IdP domain:
+If logout from AD FS does not work, it is recommended to add a Custom Claim Rule replacing {portal-domain} with your SP domain and {ad-fs-domain} with your IdP domain:

-16. So that SSO can work from the intranet you need to enable the Forms Authentication option in the Edit Global Authentication Policy (contextual menu AD FS / Authentication Policies),
+16. To allow SSO from the intranet, enable the Forms Authentication option in the Edit Global Authentication Policy (contextual menu AD FS / Authentication Policies),

 17. Open the properties of the created relying party trust and switch to the Advanced tab,